sparkrew/art-in-swh/examples/results/first-llm-results.md

 ## Material and Processes

-Q: 1) Does it use external audio file?
-[True/False] | A: False
+- 1) Does it use external audio file?
+[True/False]
+    - A: False
-Q: 2) Does it use external image file?
-[True/False] | A: False
+- 2) Does it use external image file?
+[True/False]
+    - A: False
-Q: 3) Does it generate sound?
-[True/False] | A: False
+- 3) Does it generate sound?
+[True/False]
+    - A: False
-Q: 4) Does it generate images?
-[True/False] | A: True
+- 4) Does it generate images?
+[True/False]
+    - A: True
-Q: 5) Does it contain randomness?
-[True/False] | A: True
+- 5) Does it contain randomness?
+[True/False]
+    - A: True
-Q: 6) Does it contain interactions?
-[True/False] | A: False
+- 6) Does it contain interactions?
+[True/False]
+    - A: False

 ## Environmental interaction

-Q: 1) Does it depend on human interaction (through mouse, midi controller, microphone, keyboard, camera, motion sensor, or lidar) to run?
-[True/False] | A: False
+- 1) Does it depend on human interaction (through mouse, midi controller, microphone, keyboard, camera, motion sensor, or lidar) to run?
+[True/False]
+    - A: False
-Q: 2) Does it depend on computer interaction through data files to run?
-[True/False] | A: False
+- 2) Does it depend on computer interaction through data files to run?
+[True/False]
+    - A: False
-Q: 3) Does it depend on computer interaction through data stream to run?
-[True/False] | A: False
+- 3) Does it depend on computer interaction through data stream to run?
+[True/False]
+    - A: False
-Q: 4) Does it depend on computer interaction through remote data to run?
-[True/False] | A: False
+- 4) Does it depend on computer interaction through remote data to run?
+[True/False]
+    - A: False
-Q: 5) Does it depend on computer interaction through web API to run?
-[True/False] | A: False
+- 5) Does it depend on computer interaction through web API to run?
+[True/False]
+    - A: False

 ## Sensory outcomes

-Q: 1) Does it produce visual sensory outcomes?
-[True/False] | A: True
+- 1) Does it produce visual sensory outcomes?
+[True/False]
+    - A: True
-Q: 2) Does it produce auditory sensory outcomes?
-[True/False] | A: False
+- 2) Does it produce auditory sensory outcomes?
+[True/False]
+    - A: False
-Q: 3) Does it produce physical sensory outcomes?
-[True/False] | A: False
+- 3) Does it produce physical sensory outcomes?
+[True/False]
+    - A: False
-Q: 4) Does it produce static or time-based (one of these values is mandatory for this characteristic) sensory outcomes?
-[True/False] | A: True
+- 4) Does it produce static or time-based (one of these values is mandatory for this characteristic) sensory outcomes?
+[True/False]
+    - A: True

 if we compile the answers into a json: